sergiodxa/remix-utils/README.md

 	],
 };
 ```

-> **Warning**
-> Until https://github.com/remix-run/remix/pull/7272 is released you will need to add every individual util to `serverDependenciesToBundle` instead of just `remix-utils`.

 If you're not sure if your app uses ESM or CJS, check if you have `serverModuleFormat` in your `remix.config.js` file to know.

 In case you don't have one, if you're using Remix v1 it will be CJS and if you're using Remix v2 it will be ESM.